Multi-collision internal shock lepto-hadronic models for energetic GRBs: Implications for multi-messenger astrophysics

 where $\dot \varepsilon_{\mathrm{UHECR}}$ is the required local energy injection density to describe data in that energy range.\footnote{Note that $\dot n_0$ is the apparent local GRB rate; since for UHECRs, not only GRBs emitting into our direction matter, the actual GRB rate is much higher.
 By using the isotropic-equivalent energy for UHECRs, that beaming effect cancels. } Using the baryonic loading, one can relate this energy per GRB to $E_{\gamma,\mathrm{iso}}$ by

-where $f_{\mathrm{bol}} \simeq 0.2$ (for an $E^{-2}$ spectrum) describes how much of the non-thermal proton energy falls into the UHECR range, and $f_{\mathrm{esc}}$ describes how many of the UHECR protons can escape; we use $f_{\mathrm{esc}} \simeq 0.5$ inspired by the values obtained in \citet{Heinze:2020zqb}.
+where $f_{\mathrm{bol}} \simeq 0.2$ (for an $E^{-2}$ spectrum) describes how much of the non-thermal proton energy falls into the UHECR range\footnote{For an $E^{-2.2}$ ($E^{-1.8}$) spectrum, one finds $f_{\mathrm{bol}} \simeq 0.03$ ($0.6$) for the parameters chosen in this paper.
+The required baryonic loading in Eq.~\ref{eq:barload} is higher (lower) by the corresponding factor seven (three).
+However, note that this correction critically depends on the minimal proton energy for spectra softer than $E^{-2}$.}, and $f_{\mathrm{esc}}$ describes how many of the UHECR protons can escape; we use $f_{\mathrm{esc}} \simeq 0.5$ inspired by the values obtained in \citet{Heinze:2020zqb}.
 Combining \refeq{euhecr} with \refeq{euhecr2}, we can estimate the required baryonic loading for our population as

 This means that the thick curves shown in \reffig{neutrino}, right panel, actually correspond to the estimated baryonic loadings from the UHECR paradigm: $f_\mrm{p/e} \simeq 10$ for \SP, and $f_\mrm{p/e} \simeq 3$ for \MP.
 On the other hand, the required $f_\mrm{p/e}$ for powering the UHECR does not depend on $\delta t_{\rm var}$.
 Hence, bursts like \MP \, with short time variability cannot power the UHECRs if the stacking bounds are taken into account.
 This implies that the collision radius of the energetic GRBs has to be large enough to avoid efficient neutrino production.
 In conclusion, the population of energetic GRBs with large enough collision radii might power the UHECRs and at the same time produce a fraction of the diffuse astrophysical neutrino flux.
 The hypothesis is testable with the next generation of experiments.